Ito-Matsuda/artifactory-cleanup/2022/1-RuntimeScanning/README.md

 ## STILL TODO
 Get this thing in DEV (its fine to output to terminal initially)
-X) Have a little clean-up script for kubectl that will delete the previous runs so its not stuck in terminated / Completed.

 1) Add encrypted password
 2) Pass in credentials for the xray-get vulnerabilities to work